John-zzh/TDDFT-ris/README.md

-# auto_ris: a plugin for Turbomole to invoke the TDDFT-ris method.
+# Auto-ris: a plugin for Turbomole to invoke the TDDFT-ris method.
-It creates a backup for `auxbasis` and `control` file before revises them.
+This shell script help to invoke the TDDFT-ris method for Turbomole >= 7.7 It creates a backup for `auxbasis` and `control` file before revises them.
 ## request
 - Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the this shell script.